kepano/obsidian-minimal/README.md

 ### Cards

 Using `cards` transforms Dataview tables into cards that can be sorted using the [Sortable plugin](https://github.com/alexandru-dinu/obsidian-sortable).
 Compatible with table width classes.
 Note that `cards` must be present for the other classes to work.
+[Learn more.]([url](https://minimal.guide/Block+types/Cards))

 | Class                 | Description                                      |
 | :-------------------- | :----------------------------------------------- |